George Parros: Early life

 A native of Washington, Pennsylvania of Greek descent, Parros grew up in Randolph, New Jersey.
 He played for the (then Morris County, now) New Jersey Colonials and high school hockey at the Delbarton School in Morristown, New Jersey.
 He won Rookie of the Year honors in 1994–1995, followed by All-State recognition as an upperclassman.
 After high school, Parros attended an offseason event where he was seen by Princeton scouts.
 He was given a chance to play hockey at Princeton University.

 Playing career

-Juniors
+Junior

 After graduating high school in 1998, he deferred admission to Princeton University to play junior hockey with the Chicago Freeze in the North American Hockey League during the 1998–99 season.
-Playing in the juniors gave him a chance to improve his play and get a bit bigger.
-During his 54 games with the Freeze in Juniors, Parros nearly averaged a point per game.
+Playing in junior gave him a chance to improve his play and get a bit bigger.
+During his 54 games with the Freeze in junior, Parros nearly averaged a point per game.